elviralaurin/notes-oqs/docs/fundamentals.md

 ## State vectors and Hilbert space
 The state of a closed physical system can be described by a *state vector* or *wave function* which is an element of some Hilbert space $\mathcal{H}$.

+Throughout these notes and in most other QM resources available, state vectors are written in *Dirac notation* and are then called *kets*.
+A ket is written with a vertical bar (`|`), followed by the name or label of the ket (often a Greek letter like $\psi$(1) or $\phi$(2)), followed by a right-angle bracket (`>`).
+The following is a ket: $\ket{\psi}$.
+{ .annotate }

+1.    pronounced "sy", "psy", "see", or "psee", depending on who you ask
+2.    pronounced "fy" or "fee", depending on who you ask

+$\mathcal{H}$ can be *infinite-dimensional*.
+If we think of vectors as an ordered list of numbers, this means that the list can be infinitely long.
+An equivalent way to think about it is that we might need an infinite number of basis vectors to represent a given vector in $\mathcal{H}$.

+Another important thing to remember about $\mathcal{H}$ is that whenever we talk about scalars, we mean complex scalars.
+In other words, vector components are complex, and the scalars we scale vectors with are complex, and so on.
+Always assume that the numbers we work with are complex, i.e. can include an imaginary term, **unless otherwise specified**.

 !!! info "State vector?
 Ket?
 Wave function?"
     What is really the difference between a state vector, a ket, and a wave function?